tomerBARZ/the-universal-mission-for-dcs-world/README.md

 - **0.2.250729** (07/29/2025)
   - **MAJOR CHANGE:** Added all new wingman system
-    - Far for perfect but a lot better than AI's default wingmen
+    - Far for perfect but a lot better than DCS's default wingmen
     - Many more engage/orbit/go to commands (see "Using the mission menu" above)
     - All new contacts report system: more realistic (see "AI units reports" changes below in this changelog) and does not spam the player with "new contact" messages
     - AI wingmen added using mission editor are now despawned on mission start to avoid conflict with TUM's own wingman system